-The recipe was originally from All Bran’s collection, but I modified it to use with a stand mixer & dough hook and added 1 tablespoon of sugar which enhanced the flavor but didn’t make the muffins sweet.
+Bran Cereal English Muffins are originally from All Bran's collection, but I modified the recipe to use with a stand mixer & dough hook and added 1 tablespoon of sugar which enhanced the flavor but didn't make the muffins sweet.

 They took a while to bake since the "baking" process is just letting them cook very slowly on low in a skillet, but the process was relaxing and kind of fun.

 We enjoyed them even though the texture was not quite like traditional English muffins with big nooks and crannies.
 These had more uniform crumb and a chewy (when toasted) texture.

 - 1 scant teaspoon salt

 - ¼ cup warm water 110° to 115° F

 - 2 ¾ cups flour plus a little more for the surface